codey24/codey24/README.md

 ### Development of Web-Based Monitoring System for Tablet Feeding System
 **Mar 2024 - Jun 2024**

-I spearheaded a cutting-edge monitoring system for a tablet feeding machine using Omron CJ2M PLCs and Node-RED.
+Spearheaded a cutting-edge monitoring system for a tablet feeding machine using Omron CJ2M PLCs and Node-RED.
 Key achievements included:
 - **Real-time data acquisition and processing**
 - **Web-based dashboard development**
 - **Predictive maintenance using cycle time data**
 - **Integration of FINS and MQTT protocols**
 - **AI-based anomaly detection and maintenance alerts**

-**Skills**: PLC Programming, Node-RED, Data Acquisition, AI, JavaScript, Python, Predictive Maintenance, Anomaly Detection

 ### Automatic Production Monitoring and Traceability System
 **Jan 2021 - Jul 2021**